nechar/Angular-Laravel/readme.md

 ```sh
 $ ng build --base-href http://localhost:8000/app/
 ```
 Note to remember: In case you run "ng serve" any time later, the final build inside laravel-module/public/app/ folder will be deleted.
-So, make your you build project if that happens.
+So, make that you build the project again if that happens.

 ### Setup Laravel Project: